muathye/portal/docs/articles/2023-05-30-chatgpt-prompt-engineering-for-developers-part-1.md

 [[toc]]

+## Introduction

+One of the exciting things about a large language model is that it can be used to build custom chatbots.
+In this series, you'll learn how to build your own chatbot using the OpenAI chat completions format.
+The format involves providing a list of messages, including system messages for guiding the assistant's behavior.
+Examples of chatbot interactions, such as a Shakespearean joke-teller and an order-taking chatbot for a pizza restaurant, are demonstrated.
+The tutorial also covers context management and generating a JSON summary of the conversation for further processing.

 ## Guidelines for Prompting

 In this lesson, you'll practice two prompting principles and their related tactics in order to write effective prompts for large language models.